avsh12/Apps/README.md

 <center><img src="GQ2.jpg" style="display: block; width:50%; text-align:center margin-left:auto; margin-right:auto;"></center>

 ## Matrix Calculator
 An android app that takes input the dimension of the matrix and the matrix entry.
-The output is the Row Echelon for of the matrix.
+The output is the Row Echelon form of the matrix.
 <center><img src="MC1.jpg" style="display: block; width:50%; text-align:center margin-left:auto; margin-right:auto;"></center>
 <center><img src="MC2.jpg" style="display: block; width:50%; text-align:center margin-left:auto; margin-right:auto;"></center>

+Unfortunately, I lost the codes for the apps, so I am not able to provide codes for these.